akaAnam/GunViolence/README.md

   2. Is there a relationship between gun law categories and number of gun violence incidents?
 And can these relationships be used to        predict future gun violence incidents?

   3. Is there a relationship between political parties with partisan control of the state Senate and incidents of gun violence?

+## Code

+The code for reasearch Questions 2 and 3 and can be found in the GunLawCategories.Rmd and GunLawsPolParty.Rmd files respectively.

+## Findings and Results

+Gun Violence in the US.pdf contains the final report containing all discoveries, findings, statistical methods and more.